mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever you heal anything, deal 2 damage to all nearby enemies.

 name:     Sunstrike
-text:     Deal 3 damage to enemies and restore 3❤️ to friendly minions and Generals in a row.
+text:     Deal 3 damage to enemies and restore 3❤️ to allies in a row.

 name:     Suntide Maiden
 text:     **Zeal**: At the end of your turn, fully heal this minion.